-Cetacean Research & Information Resources:
+Scientific Research & Information Resources:

-The Oceania Project's Humpback Whale Research Program
+The Oceania Project's Humpback Whale Research Program:

 An overview of the research being conducted by The Oceania Project in Hervey Bay, Queensland, Australia

-Cetacean Research and Scientific Papers:
+Cetacea - Research and Scientific Papers:

-This section provides a starting point for finding recent research papers and information related to Cetacea.
+The links below provide a starting point for finding recent research papers and information related to Cetacea.

-publishes significant new findings on marine mammals resulting from original research on their form and function, evolution, systematics, physiology, biochemistry, behavior, population biology, life history, genetics, ecology and conservation.
+Publishes significant new findings on marine mammals resulting from original research on their form and function, evolution, systematics, physiology, biochemistry, behavior, population biology, life history, genetics, ecology and conservation.

 This peer-reviewed Journal has been established to publish papers on those matters of most importance to the conservation and management of whales, dolphins and porpoises, and in particular papers that are relevant to the tasks of the IWC Scientific Committee.
 These will include papers on: